Other energy companies reviews

 By Sarah Ingrams

-At the time it went bust in November 2016, GB Energy Supply had 160,000 customers.
-It blamed ‘swift and significant increases in energy prices over recent months’ for its failure.
-As well as its inability, as a small energy company, to bulk-buy energy in advance in order to ‘access the best possible wholesale prices’.
+GB Energy Supply was established in 2014 and by 2015 its tariff was among the cheapest on the market.
+But just a year later, it stopped trading.
+At the time, it said its business was ‘untenable’ and blamed ‘swift and significant increases in energy prices over recent months’ for its failure.
+Plus its inability, as a small energy company, to bulk-buy energy in advance in order to ‘access the best possible wholesale prices’.

-GB Energy Supply’s customers were transferred automatically to Co-operative Energy.
-Find out more about GB Energy Supply going bust.
+GB Energy Supply’s customers were transferred automatically to Co-operative Energy, which has continued to operate the GB Energy brand.

-GB Energy Supply would have come 10th out of 23 energy companies in our most recent annual Which? energy customer survey of 8,917 member of the public – the biggest survey of its kind.
+GB Energy Supply came joint 17th out of 31 energy companies in our most recent annual Which? energy customer survey of 8,761 member of the public.

 Find out how GB Energy compared with other energy companies in our guide to the best and worst energy companies.